Folkor1/CI_PP3_EnterTheMatrix/README.md

 ### Enter the numbers

 - A message suggesting to enter 2, 3 or 4 numbers is displayed.
+- Covered by user stories 4 and 7

 <details><summary>Show enter the number screenshot</summary>